 Course work Credit

 Major Courses 20

 Minor Courses 08

 Supporting Courses 06

 Common Courses 05

 Seminar 01

-Thesis Research/ IDEA 30
+Thesis Research 30

 Total credits 70

-- 7.3 Major course: From the Discipline in which a student takes admission.
-Among the courses, the courses compulsorily to be taken will be listed as compulsory Major Courses. - 7.4 Minor course: From the Discipline in which a student takes admission.
-Minor courses shall be chosen by the students in consultation with the Head of the department and the Chairman based on their research specialization. - 7.5 Supporting courses: It could be any course considered relevant for student's research work or necessary for building his/ her overall competence. - a.
+7.3 Major course: From the Discipline in which a student takes admission.
+Among the listed courses, the core courses compulsorily to be taken will be given mark a.
 List of supporting courses for M.Sc.
 (Ag.)
-Agronomy, Entomology, Genetics and Plant Breeding, Plant Pathology, Soil Science, Seed Science and Technology, Molecular biology and Biotechnology, Microbiology and Horticulture are - STA 501 Statistical Methods for Applied Sciences 3(2+1) - COM 501 Information Technology in Agriculture 3(2+1) - b.
-List of supporting courses for Agricultural Economics and M.B.A (Agri-Business Management) - STA 502 Statistical Methods for Social Sciences 3(2+1) - COM 501 Information Technology in Agriculture 3(2+1) - c.
+Agronomy, Agricultural Entomology, Genetics and Plant Breeding, Plant Pathology, Soil Science and Agricultural Chemistry, Seed Science and Technology, Molecular biology and Biotechnology, Agricultural Microbiology and Horticulture are

+7.4 Minor course: From the courses closely related to a student's major subject, minor courses shall be chosen by the students in consultation with the Head of the department and the Chairman based on their research specialization.

+7.5 Supporting courses: The subjects not related to the major subject.
+It could be any subject considered relevant for student's research work (such as Statistical Methods, Design of Experiments, etc.) or necessary for building his/ her overall competence.

+STA 501 Statistical Methods for Applied Sciences 3(2+1)

+COM 501 Information Technology in Agriculture 3(2+1)

+b.
+List of supporting courses for Agricultural Economics and M.B.A (Agri-Business Management)

+STA 502 Statistical Methods for social Sciences 3(2+1)

+COM 501 Information Technology in Agriculture 3 (2+1)

+c.
 List of supporting courses for M.Sc.
 (Ag.)
+Agricultural Extension education,

-Agricultural Extension Education, - STA 502 Statistical Methods for Social Sciences 3(2+1) - COM 502 Computer application for Agricultural extension research 3(2+1)
+STA 502 Statistical Methods for social Sciences 3 (2+1)

+COM 502 Computer application for Agricultural extension research 3 (2+1)

 7.6 Common Courses: There will be five common courses (one credit each) will be offered to all students undergoing Master's degree programme.

-Among the five common courses, the following four courses will be offered in the Master's degree programme:
+Among the five common courses, the following four courses will be offered in all the Master's degree programme:

-- 1. PGS 501-Agricultural Research, Research Ethics and Rural Development Programmes (1+0) - 2.
-PGS 502-Technical Writing and Communication Skills (0+1) - 3.
-PGS 504-Library and Information Services (0+1) - 4.
-PGS 505-Intellectual Property and its management in Agriculture (1+0)
+- 1. PGS 501- Agricultural Research, Research Ethics and Rural Development Programmes (1+0) - 2.
+PGS 502 Technical Writing and Communications Skills (0+1) - 3.
+PGS 504- Library and Information Services (0+1) - 4.
+PGS 505- Intellectual Property and its management in Agriculture (1+0)

-The fifth common course for Master's degree programme in Agronomy, Entomology, Genetics and Plant Breeding, Seed Science and Technology, Molecular biology and Biotechnology, Plant Pathology, Soil Science, Microbiology, Fruit Science, Vegetable Science, Floriculture and Landscaping, and Plantation, Spices, Medicinal and Aromatic Crops will be
+The fifth common course for Master's degree programme in Agronomy, Entomology, Genetics and Plant Breeding, Seed Science and Technology, Molecular biology and Biotechnology, Plant Pathology, Soil Science and Agricultural Chemistry, Agricultural Microbiology, Fruit Science, Vegetable Science, Floriculture and Landscaping, and Plantation, Spices, Medicinal and Aromatic Crops is

-5. PGS 503 - Basic Concepts in Laboratory Techniques (0+1)

-The fifth common course for Master's degree programme in Agricultural Economics and M.B.A (Agri.
-Business Management) will be

-5. PGS 507 - Basic Analytical Techniques (0+1)
+- PGS 503 Basic Concepts in Laboratory Techniques (0+1) The fifth common course for Master's degree programme in Agricultural Economics and M.B.A (Agri.
+Business Management) is - PGS 507 Basic Analytical Techniques (0+1)

 The fifth common course for Master's degree programme in M.Sc.
 (Ag.)
-Agricultural Extension Education will be
+Agricultural Extension is

-5. PGS506- Basic Laboratory Techniques for Audio and Video Production (0+1)
+• PGS 506 - Basic Laboratory Techniques for Audio and Video Production (0+1)